-I am a scholar, an educator, and a feminist.
-My interdisciplinary, ethnographic scholarship examines the gendered, sexualized, and racialized nature of corporate power and its impact on people's lives, policies, and practices in the world.
+I am a critical feminist scholar whose interdisciplinary, ethnographic scholarship focuses on corporations in the global economy.
+I specifically examine the gendered, sexualized, and racialized nature of corporate power, and its effects on people’s lives, educations, and futures.

-I am also grateful to be a new member of the Feminist Studies editorial collective.
+I am a new member of the Feminist Studies editorial collective.

 I received my Ph.D.
 (2012) from the Social and Cultural Studies Program in the Graduate School of Education at the University of California, Berkeley with a Designated Emphasis in Gender, Women, and Sexuality from the Department of Gender & Women’s Studies.
 I also hold an M.A. in Curriculum & Teaching from Michigan State University, and a B.S. in Sociology and Human and Organizational Development with a minor in African American Studies from Vanderbilt University.
 Prior to graduate school, I was a high school teacher in the U.S. and Honduras.